inertia7/timeSeries_sp500_R/reports/ds_write_up.md

     # Using round function to make it more readable
     round(accuracy(fit, sp500_test), 3)

+Here are the results for the test set (the function will return both training and test set metrics, but we're only concerned with the test set metrics).

 | Model | ME | RMSE | MAE | MPE | MAPE | MASE | ACF1 | Theil's U |
 |-------|-------|-------|-------|-------|-------|-------|-------|
 | ARIMA | -5.670 | 55.213 | 45.611 | -0.331 | 2.249 | 0.241 |  0.695 | 1.323 |